Skip to the content.

 A subscribable calendar of dates is useful.
 A subscribable calendar that also tells you what each case is about in a couple of sentences is more useful — especially when you’re tracking 30 cases and can’t remember which Wang is which.

-When enabled, case-calendar generates a 2-4 sentence prose summary for each docket and renders it on the public index page next to the case row.
+When enabled, Case Calendar generates a 2-4 sentence prose summary for each docket and renders it on the index page under the case row.
 Summaries are opt-in, off by default, and only run on dockets where the source documents actually support a confident answer (the LLM is instructed to refuse rather than fabricate when they don’t).

 ← Back to docs